project-open-data/project-open-data.github.io/user-centered-design.md

 ## Test

-The DATA Act Team developed a comprehensive plan for conducting recurring usability testing to meet our goals for a useful and intuitive site.
+The Data Transparency Team developed a comprehensive plan for conducting recurring usability testing to meet our goals for a useful and intuitive site.
 Usability testing is critical for establishing and validating user performance measures, and identifying potential design concerns.
 The goal of testing is to improve the efficiency, productivity, and end-user satisfaction for both government agencies and public users.

 Testing may occur in participant workspaces, in a website development environment, or anywhere real users will be accessing the site.
 It may be conducted in person or through remote testing technology.
-We will test multiple devices, including desktops, laptops, and mobile devices.
+We test multiple devices, including desktops, laptops, and mobile devices.

 Usability testing includes Agency users to improve the data upload capability and “data consumers” such as grant recipients, journalists, and interested citizens.
 Issues identified during testing are addressed during subsequent cycles of design and development, viewable in our open [JIRA](https://federal-spending-transparency.atlassian.net/secure/BrowseProjects.jspa?selectedCategory=all&selectedProjectType=all){:target="_blank"} environment.

-Visit the [Get Involved]({{ site.baseurl }}/get-involved/) page for upcoming Sandbox testing dates for Agency users.
+Visit the [Get Involved]({{ site.baseurl }}/get-involved/) page for more information on testing for Agency users.